fireship-io/fireship.io/content/courses/nextjs/_index.md

     - prisma
 ---

-**Next.js - The Full Course** provides a in-depth look into the [Next.js App Router](https://nextjs.org/blog/next-13-2) introduced in version 13.2.
+**Next.js - The Full Course** provides a in-depth look into the [Next.js App Router](https://nextjs.org/blog/next-13-2) first introduced in version 13.2.
 It puts React Server Components into practice by building a full-stack application from scratch with PostgreSQL and Prisma.

 ## What will I learn?